tarwn/lessthandot-hugo/blogs/content/posts/2016-11-21-automated-keyword-extraction-tf-idf-rake-and-textrank.md

  * similar approach
 </pre>

-RAKE optimizes towards long keywords, which provides accurate phrases that aren&#8217;t terribly useful as keywords.
+RAKE optimizes towards long keywords, which provides accurate phrases that aren't terribly useful as keywords.
 TF-IDF has pulled out some viable keywords.
 TextRank seems to most frequently pull out the best candidate set of the 3 by landing somewhere between the twp.

 ## Algorithms